rallu/angular-lightweight-markdown-editor/README.md

 Angular markdown editor
 =======================

-angular-markdown-editor is extremely light weight editor for markdown.
+angular-lightweight-markdown-editor is extremely light weight editor for markdown.
 It doesn't use any fancy text editors but just that basic textarea.
 It has few buttons for newbie markdown users to edit text easily.
 This means you can add it to your project without fear of huge transfer sizes.